 Based on the comic book series created by Alan Martin and Jamie Hewlett and originally published in the debut issue of Deadline magazine in 1988, Tank Girl was designed to be in-your-face.

 Her real name is Rebecca Buck, but that will rarely come up.
-On the page, she swears, drinks, farts, fucks, spits, is prone to violence and shit-talking.
+On the page, she swears, drinks, farts, fucks, spits, and is prone to violence, and shit-talking.
 In a 2007 interview, Hewlett described the character:

 She was the opposite of everything considered ladylike.
 Set in a post-apocalyptic Australian outback, the comic drew heavily from British pop culture and quickly became an icon of counterculture.
 Tank Girl became a punk and a queer poster girl: her image showed up on merch and on protest signs against Clause 28 (Margaret Thatcher’s amendment that limited British local authorities from ‘promoting homosexuality’).
 There were weekly lesbian nights in London dubbed ‘Tank Girl nights’.
 The popularity and success of the comic strip eventually made its way to Hollywood.
 Deadline’s publisher, Tom Astor, began shopping the comic around studios just a year after its original publication.

 At the same time, filmmaker Rachel Talalay discovered the comic book whilst making her directorial debut with Freddy’s Dead: The Final Nightmare (1991), the fifth instalment in the Nightmare on Elm Street franchise.